haseeb-cb/fundamentals-of-gis/Content/3_Exercise.md

 1. Statistics Finland’s Grid Database 2016
 	- Our data set covers the area of the Helsinki metropolitan region.

 	- See: http://www.stat.fi/tup/ruututietokanta/index_en.html

 	- The attribute table’s field names are in Finnish, but there’s a pdf included in the course data with the translations, explanations for the field names and longer descriptions (in English, Finnish, and Swedish).

 ## COMPLETION
+Work individually or in pairs and write a short report (2-3 pages of text excluding images).
+The following steps should be done:
+1. Cleaning up the data of placeholder values for null/NoData entries.

+	- Selecting the rows without null values in the wanted fields:

+	- Inhabitants belonging to the lowest income category

+	- Inhabitants with no qualification after basic-level studies

+2. Calculation of proportions (percentages) of the variables above we need for the analysis
+3. Re-classifying the proportions into 4 classes based upon quartiles
+	- Using the field calculator and conditional statements
+4. Finding the low-education and low-income grid cells
+5. Creating a map (Remember to include the map in the report!)
+6. Report:
+3
+a.
+Analyzing the results:
+i.
+How are the different phenomena located in the Helsinki metropolitan region?
+Where are the biggest clusters? ii.
+Can you find any surprising results? iii.
+Are income and education level data sufficient variables to study segregation? iv.
+If not, what other variables would you need?
+b.
+Write how your workflow went, which part was hard and which was easy.
+c.
+It’s not needed to write click by click how you did it.
+7. Return your exercise report to the course Moodle in one week’s time (by next Wednesday).

 ## EXERCISE PHASES